rtmigo/pyrel/README.md

 ### Why I made this

-I needed code that was equally easy to run on a local machine and as part of GitHub Actions.
+I needed a script that was equally easy to run on a local machine and as a part of GitHub Actions.
+The script code should be versatile enough to fit all my packages.
+And at the same time easy to improve.

 # What is pyrel